 In 1977, just a year before she retired as administrator, Sister Mary Lawrence moved to incorporate the Mercy Endowment Foundation, a nonprofit corporation, to help the hospital with its capital needs.
 It allowed the dream of a foundation that operated exclusively to support the mission and activities of the hospital and help Mercy endure into the future become reality.
 After her retirement in 1978, Sister Mary Lawrence became the Foundation’s first executive director.

-Over the past 40 years, the Foundation has proudly supported and partnered with the hospital to maintain The Mercy Touch, initiated by the Sisters in 1900.
-Contributions from the Foundation to Mercy Medical Center total more than $86 million since 1977.
-These funds support technology, staff education, program improvements and innovation.
+Over the past 40+ years, the Foundation has proudly supported and partnered with the hospital to maintain The Mercy Touch, initiated by the Sisters in 1900.
+Contributions from the Foundation to Mercy Medical Center support technology, staff education, program improvements and innovation.

 As we look to the future, we recognize the important role you play in helping Mercy endure.
 Challenges of rising costs and funding shortfalls haven’t disappeared.
 With you standing by this organization’s side to offer support when and where it is needed most, the Sisters’ legacy will only continue to grow alongside Mercy’s innovative care.